DerGuru/The-Resonant/Chapters/P2-06 - Malvek’s Agent.md

 Jason slid the figleaf into his pocket, and with it, the promise they’d written on a napkin: ninety seconds, no recordings, not a syllable more than necessary.

 At the door, he paused.
 The frame was old wood painted the respectable brown of institutions and cafés.
-On its inner edge, just above eye level, someone—or something—had left a faint, fine mark: a curve that wanted to be a spiral but stopped short, as if it believed in restraint, too.
+On its inner edge, just above eye level, someone - or something - had left a faint, fine mark: a curve that wanted to be a spiral but stopped short, as if it believed in restraint, too.

 “Marker,” Lina said softly.